jermdavis/BlogTextAdventure/README.md

 # Blog Text Adventure Example

-A very simple text adventure built as an example for a blog series.
+A very simple text adventure built as an example for <a href="https://blog.jermdavis.dev/posts/2025/textadventure-world" target="_blank">a blog series I'm working through</a>.

 ## Projects: